 My name is Megan Hunter.
 I have been married for 23 years to my husband, BJ, and I'm a mother of five children.
 I am a Registered Nurse and Diamond Wellness Advocate with doTERRA.
 One of my greatest passions is inspiring people to reach greater physical, mental, emotional, and even financial wellness.
-I truly believe that through consistent effort, positivity, belief (in yourself & in your dreams), and investing in your health by living a more wellness lifestyle through the natural solutions found through essential oils, nutrition and decreasing your toxic load, that you can have the support that your body and mind needs to achieve all of your goals and feel AMAZING.
+I truly believe that through consistent effort, positivity, belief (in yourself & in your dreams), and investing in your health by living a more wellness lifestyle through the natural solutions found through essential oils, nutrition and decreasing your toxic load, you can have the support that your body and mind needs to achieve all of your goals and feel AMAZING.

 2) What's your background?

-I obtained my Bachelors of Science Degree from Brigham Young University and my Nursing License in 2001.
+I obtained my Bachelor of Science Degree from Brigham Young University and my Nursing License in 2001.
 I practiced as a Registered Nurse in the Maternal Newborn hospital unit both in Utah and in Southern California.
 I took a break from nursing to be home with my children for several years and then in 2013, I was introduced to doTERRA essential oils for the first time.
-A friend took the time to teach me (a skeptical nurse) and give me essential oils to try in a time of need.
+A friend took the time to teach me (a skeptical nurse) to give me essential oils to try in a time of need.
 After profound experiences through the use of doTERRA essential oils that affected my own health, my family and those around me, I naturally began to share with others and desired to learn of even more ways to lead a more natural wellness lifestyle, including proper nutrition and decreasing toxic load.
-I quickly became passionate and committed to educating and empowering individuals, families and health care professionals with these powerful natural resources and have partnered with doTERRA, a company truly changing the face of healthcare with their pure and potent essential oils, for the past nine years.
-It has been so rewarding to help hundreds of individuals and families over the years to find natural solutions to support a variety of health concerns.
+I quickly became passionate and committed to educating and empowering individuals, families and healthcare professionals with these powerful natural resources and have partnered with doTERRA, a company truly changing the face of healthcare with their pure and potent essential oils, for the past nine years.
+It has been so rewarding to help hundreds of individuals and families over the years find natural solutions to support a variety of health concerns.

 3) What are some of the most common nutrition issues that you come across in your work?